CAUTION BEFORE PROCEEDING

 In most cases, failure does not occur spontaneously, but is the result of issues related to insufficient or contaminated lubrication, blockages in the ducts, the presence of foreign bodies, or engine system anomalies.

-The following instructions are intended to ensure proper installation and maintain the reliability of the turbocharger over time.
+The following instructions are intended to ensure correct installation and maintain the reliability of the turbocharger over time.

 Quality Control

-• Tested on a flow bench to verify the variable geometry and the actuator
+- Tested on a flow bench to check the variable geometry and actuator.

 Warranty